CBD Oil and Medical Marijuana

 How common is the use of medical marijuana in people with inflammatory bowel disease?

-- A 2007 study from Spain that surveyed 214 patients with IBD found that nearly 10% used some form of cannabis.2
+- A 2007 study from Spain that surveyed 214 people with IBD found that nearly 10 percent used some form of cannabis.

-- In 2011, a Canadian study that evaluated 291 patients with IBD found that among people with UC, 50.5% reported use during their lifetime and 11.6% were current users of cannabis.
-Among people with CD, 48.1% had used it during their lifetime and 15.9% were current users.
-Between 33–50% of those who had used cannabis at some point in their lifetime reported using medical cannabis specifically for the relief of symptoms of IBD.3
+- In 2011, a Canadian study that evaluated 291 people with IBD found that among people with UC, 50.5 percent reported use during their lifetime and 11.6 percent were current users of cannabis.
+Among people with CD, 48.1 percent had used it during their lifetime and 15.9 percent were current users.
+Between 33 and 50 percent of those who had used cannabis at some point in their lifetime reported using medical cannabis specifically for the relief of symptoms of IBD.

-- A study in the U.S. in 2013 surveyed 292 patients with IBD and found that 12.3% actively used marijuana, and 32% of lifetime users stated they used marijuana to help control IBD symptoms.4
+- A 2013 US study surveyed 292 people with IBD and found that 12.3 percent actively used marijuana, and 32 percent of lifetime users stated they used marijuana to help control IBD symptoms.

 While these studies use self-reported data, cannabis is being used by people with IBD, and patients report that cannabis helps their symptoms of abdominal pain, nausea, and diarrhea.
 However, these results have not been confirmed by measuring inflammatory markers or biopsies of intestinal tissue.1